novoalab/nanoRMS/README.md

 * NanoRMS can run both unsupervised (e.g. KMEANS, Aggregative Clustering, GMM) and supervised machine learning algorithms (e.g. KNN, Random Forest).
 The later will require pairwise samples where one of the conditions is a knockout.
 * NanoRMS can predict stoichiometry from Nanopolish resquiggled reads or from Tombo resquiggled reads.
 The latter is the recommended option.

-## De novo prediction of RNA modified sites
+## Prediction of RNA modified sites

 ### 1. Extract base-calling features using Epinano-RMS